redstrate/Auracite/README.md

 # Auracite

 Export your FFXIV character in portable, generic formats.

-In the eventual future, the official servers will shut down and the Lodestone will disappear.
-This tool exports your character's data in machine-readable JSON (so it can be imported by something else) and a Lodestone-like HTML page which you can display in your browser.
+This includes data in machine-readable JSON (so it can be imported by other programs like [Kawari](https://github.com/redstrate/Kawari)) and a Lodestone-like HTML page which you can display in your browser.

 ## Usage